iter-tools/iter-tools/README.md

 Same as chain but works on both sync and async iterables.

 ## zip
 It zips 2 or more iterables together.
 The iteration stops when the shortest iterable is exausted.
-The first argument is the placeholder used when an iterable is exausted.
 ```js
 zip([1, 2], [3, 4], [5, 6, 7]); // [1, 3, 5], [2, 4, 6]
 ```